wildminder/ComfyUI-VibeVoice/README.md

 The custom node handles everything from model downloading and memory management to audio processing, allowing you to generate high-quality speech directly from a text script and reference audio files.

-**Key Features:**
+**✨ Key Features:**
 *   **Multi-Speaker TTS:** Generate conversations with up to 4 distinct voices in a single audio output.
 *   **Zero-Shot Voice Cloning:** Use any audio file (`.wav`, `.mp3`) as a reference for a speaker's voice.
+*   **Advanced Attention Mechanisms:** Choose between `eager`, `sdpa`, `flash_attention_2`, and the new high-performance `sage` attention for fine-tuned control over speed, memory, and compatibility.
+*   **Robust 4-Bit Quantization:** Run the large language model component in 4-bit mode to significantly reduce VRAM usage, with smart, stable configurations for all attention modes.
-*   **Automatic Model Management:** Models are downloaded automatically from Hugging Face and managed efficiently by ComfyUI to save VRAM.
+*   **Automatic Model Management:** Models are downloaded automatically and managed efficiently by ComfyUI to save VRAM.
 *   **Fine-Grained Control:** Adjust parameters like CFG scale, temperature, and sampling methods to tune the performance and style of the generated speech.
-*   **4-Bit Quantization:** Run the large language model component in 4-bit mode to significantly reduce VRAM usage and improve speed on memory-constrained GPUs, especially for the 7B model.
-*   **Transformers 4.56+ Compatibility:** Fully backwards compatible with both older and newer versions of the Transformers library.
-*   **Force Offload Option:** Toggle to force model offloading from VRAM after generation to save memory between runs - now with improved ComfyUI compatibility.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 <!-- GETTING STARTED -->
-## Getting Started
+## 🚀 Getting Started

-Follow these steps to get the ComfyUI-VibeVoice node running in your environment.

-### Installation
 The node can be installed via **ComfyUI Manager:** Find `ComfyUI-VibeVoice` and click "Install".

-Or, install it manually:
+Alternatively, install it manually:

 1.  **Clone the Repository:**
     Navigate to your `ComfyUI/custom_nodes/` directory and clone this repository:
     ```sh